charlestbell/Employee-DB/README.md

 Move away from spreadsheets.

 ## Installation
 1) Download the zip of this repository.
 2)  Unzip it to a location of your choice.
 3)   Navigate to the DB folder and open the Schema.sql and Seed.sql files in SQL Workbench.
-4)Run Schema.sql, and then seed.sql in SQL Workbench in that order.
+4) Run Schema.sql, and then seed.sql in SQL Workbench in that order.
 5) Once the database is running, open a terminal in the Employee-DB folder and run "npm i" to install dependencies.
 6) In the Employee-DB folder, create a file called .env and write in it "SQL_PASSWORD=" followed by your database password.
 7)  You're done!

 ## How to use it
 1) Open a terminal in the "Employee-DB" folder and type "npm start" to envoke the program.

 ## Future Development
 1) A way to exit every menu of the program to the main menu.
-2)Add Validation to all the entry fields.
+2) Add Validation to all the entry fields.
 3) More error handling.

 ### Credits
 Developers: C.T.
 Bell